 QUINTA DAS ABELHAS

-In January 2017, 25 acres of degraded pine monoculture farmland was purchased near the Serra da Estrela mountains in Central Portugal.
-We named the land Quinta Das Abelhas, Honey Bee Farm in English, with the aim to bring back wildlife and create a safe space for pollinators.
+In January 2017, we purchased 25 acres of degraded pine monoculture farmland near the Serra da Estrela mountains in Central Portugal.
+We named the land Quinta Das Abelhas, Bee Farm in English, with the aim to bring back wildlife and create a safe space for pollinators, in particular the honey bees.
 With much observation at the start, we slowly began with strategic land interventions guided by nature and witnessed how transformation of human abused ecosystems can occur quickly.
 We began by gently removing the dying pine monoculture (caused by the the nematode disease) to allow light to return to the forest floor.
 This allowed the dormant native trees to reawaken and oak, chestnut and alder buckthorn burst through.
 We watched the land reforesting itself.

 We composted, green manured, mulched, applied water retention strategies such as swales, planted fruit, nut and native trees and grew our own food.
 Over time we began to see a significant increase in the number and diversity of wild flowers, plants and insects.
 This has led to many more pollinators, bugs, butterflies, worms and bees with the bird life increasing rapidly.
 Highlights have been the hoopoe rearing their young and bats breeding on the land.

 The Honey Bees